v850/SMSApi/README.md

 below requests are tested with postman agent

-post request using postman API:
+post request using postman agent:

 # for 3 messages